isomerpages/govtech-corp/_products-and-services/For Businesses/Smart City Tech.md

 the aim of scaling it up as our Smart Facilities Management (FM) solution within the Singapore Government.</p>
 <h3><strong>Interested to find out more about ODP?</strong></h3>
-<p>Learn more about ODP <a href="https://www.developer.tech.gov.sg/products/categories/sensor-platforms-and-internet-of-things/open-digital-platform/overview.html" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.
+<p>Learn more about ODP <a href="https://www.developer.tech.gov.sg/products/categories/sensor-platforms-and-internet-of-things/open-digital-platform/overview.html" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
-Have questions?
-Contact us at <a href="https://www.developer.tech.gov.sg/products/categories/sensor-platforms-and-internet-of-things/open-digital-platform/overview.html" rel="noopener noreferrer nofollow" target="_blank">digitalgov@tech.gov.sg</a> (GovTech to confirm if we should use this, or if there's a specific team/PIC to contact.</p>
+<p>Have questions?
+Contact us at <a href="https://www.developer.tech.gov.sg/products/categories/sensor-platforms-and-internet-of-things/open-digital-platform/overview.html" rel="noopener noreferrer nofollow" target="_blank">digitalgov@tech.gov.sg</a> (GovTech
+to confirm if we should use this, or if there's a specific team/PIC to contact.</p>